oTTeuMsTudio/Studying-Cpp-and-Rust/C++ Programming Summary.md

 #include <filename.h>   // Using angular brackets for standard library headers
 Here's the difference between using double quotes and angular brackets:

-Double Quotes (`"filename.h"): When you use double quotes, the preprocessor searches for the header file in the current directory first.
+1. **Double Quotes (`filename.h`**): When you use double quotes, the preprocessor searches for the header file in the current directory first.
 If it doesn't find the file there, it will look in the additional include directories specified in the project settings.

-Example: #include "MyHeader.h"
+Example: `#include "MyHeader.h"`

-Angular Brackets (<filename.h>): When you use angular brackets, the preprocessor only searches for the header file in the standard library directories specified for the compiler.
+2. **Angular Brackets (`<filename.h>`)**: When you use angular brackets, the preprocessor only searches for the header file in the standard library directories specified for the compiler.

-Example: #include <iostream>
+Example: `#include <iostream>`

 In general, you use double quotes for your own header files (which may be part of your project) and angular brackets for standard library headers (like iostream, vector, etc.) or headers from external libraries.